pat31477/PWProfessionalPortfolio/README.md

 ## 3. Usage Tips

-### Use the top right navigation panel to visit the different sections of the web page.
+### Use the controls in the top right to visit the different sections of the web page.

 Desktop screen: